paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-021-specially-adapted-housing-for-disabled-veterans.md

 Subsec. (a)(2)(B)(ii).
 Pub.
 L. 116–154, § 2(1)(B)(ii), inserted “permanent” before “disability”, substituted “due to blindness in both eyes, having central visual acuity of 20/200 or less in the better eye with the use of a standard correcting lens.
 For the purposes of this clause, an eye with a limitation in the fields of vision such that the widest diameter of the visual field subtends an angle no greater than 20 degrees shall be considered as having a central visual acuity of 20/200 or less.” for “due to—”, and struck out subcls.
 (I) and (II) which read as follows:

-“(I) blindness in both eyes, having only light perception, plus”
+“(I) blindness in both eyes, having only light perception, plus

 “(II) loss or loss of use of one lower extremity.”